"the gleam of the electric switch" [CHAS]

-a CD-ROM containing every issue from 1946-2000, debuted its web site and introduced an online ordering system.
+Over a decade ago, The Baker Street Journal did the unthinkable: it entered into the electronic age.
+That is to say, it released a CD-ROM containing every issue from 1946-2000, debuted its web site (originally at bakerstreetjournal.com) and introduced an online ordering system.

 And while the Baker Street Irregulars are not yet offering an electronic subscription option to the BSJ (we believe it to be inevitable, considering what's been happening in the news and book industry over the course of the last, oh decade or so, but we certainly don't expect it in the near term), the Journal has come a long way in its recent history.
 From updating the style of the wrappers to including a different cover image on each new issue, the physical version is much more pleasing to the eyes and hands.

-And the Journal, which has for years offered advertising space within its own pages, has begun sponsoring other outlets worthy of association, such as The Baker Street Babes and I Hear of Sherlock Everywhere podcasts.
+And the Journal, which has for years offered advertising space within its own pages, has begun sponsoring other outlets worthy of association, such as I Hear of Sherlock Everywhere and Trifles podcasts.
 We trust that those affiliations have garnered the attention of a new swath of fans who have discovered Sherlock Holmes in a variety of manners.

-For those interested in understanding what happens between the yellow covers can get a sample by clicking on the Current Contents section of the site, which at minimum will show the Editor's Gas-Lamp.
+For those interested in understanding what happens between the yellow covers can get a sample by clicking on the Latest News and Issues section of the site.

 The BSJ 2.0